CR-Mercado/mastering_ethereum/remixbackup/.workspaces/default_workspace/README.txt

 Where XX iterates from 02 - XX (all lessons I identify and split up), and subject = my summary of the topic at hand. `.sol` is the extension for solidity smart contracts.

-I am taking the following course: (Mastering Ethereum & Solidity with Real World Apps)[https://www.udemy.com/course/master-ethereum-and-solidity-programming-with-real-world-apps].
+I am taking the following course: Mastering Ethereum & Solidity with Real World Apps at - https://www.udemy.com/course/master-ethereum-and-solidity-programming-with-real-world-apps.

 I definitely recommend it, I'm learning a lot and I'm only 25% of the way done with 5 case studies